What Can You Feed Your Fish if You Run Out of Fish Food

 So what can you feed your fish instead of fish food in such instances?

-Peas are an alternative as well, but make sure you pull the cover off before feeding them to your fish.
-As much, only give your fish one, maybe two peas through the week because too many peas can cause digestive issues in tropical fish.
+Peas are an alternative as well, but make sure you pull the cover off before feeding them to your fish, and only give your fish one, maybe two peas through the week because too many peas can cause digestive issues in tropical fish.

 Some aquarium fish like goldfish will also accept orange slices, but citrus fruits are quite sugary and acidic and can easily mess up your water quality.